Are you considering one of the Canon Battery Grips?

 If you shoot a lot of vertical compositions, a grip will put all of the major camera functions and settings on the tip of our fingers.

 Here are the links to the specific grips and the Canon DSLR cameras they go with:

-Battery grips usually have the capacity to hold either two of the proprietary batteries that the camera uses or it has the capacity to hold several extra AA batteries.
-This obviously gives you the benefit of giving you more battery life.
+VERSATILITY: Battery grips usually have the capacity to hold either two of the proprietary batteries that the camera uses or it has the capacity to hold several extra AA batteries.

-This is a great advantage for sports and school photography, shooting weddings and other events, rapid-exposure model and fashion shoots.
+This is a great advantage for sports and school photography, shooting weddings and other events, rapid-exposure fashion and model photography sessions.

 Some folks with large hands simply like the feel of a larger camera-grip combination.
 Another plus is the ability to remove the battery grip when you are shooting in a situation when it's not needed.